A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Asymptotic results

 \subsection{Rate of Convergence}

-For local PDEs, the rate of convergence of probabilistic numerical scheme relies on the approximation of the solution of PDE by regular sub and super--solutions, the consistency for the scheme and the comparison principle derived from strict monotonicity.
-One can approximate the solution of the local PDE by a regular sub--solution and a almost regular super--solution from up and down, respectively.
+For local PDE's, the rate of convergence of probabilistic numerical scheme relies on the approximation of the solution of PDE by regular sub and super-solutions, the consistency for the scheme and the comparison principle derived from strict monotonicity.
+One can approximate the solution of the local PDE by a regular sub-solution and a almost regular super-solution from up and down, respectively.
 These approximations are provided by a switching system and Krylov method of shaking coefficients.
 Next, we use the consistency Lemma 3.22 in \cite{ftw} to produce inequalities for the regular approximations plugged into the scheme.
 Then by comparison principle; Proposition 3.20 in \cite{ftw}; we obtain the bounds for the difference of approximate solution derived from scheme and regular approximate solution obtained from Krylov method and switching system.